Many if not most people who go to medical school are making a huge mistake—one they won’t realize they’ve made until

 Those nurses and PAs are going to end up competing with primary care docs.
 Look at one example, from the New York Times’s “U.S. Moves to Cut Back Regulations on Hospitals:”

 Under the proposals, issued with a view to “impending physician shortages,” it would be easier for hospitals to use “advanced practice nurse practitioners and physician assistants in lieu of higher-paid physicians.”
 This change alone “could provide immediate savings to hospitals,” the administration said.

 Primary care docs are increasingly going to see pressure on their wages from nurse practitioners for as long as health care costs outstrip inflation.
 Consider “Yes, the P.A.
 Will See You Now:”

 Ever since he was a hospital volunteer in high school, Adam Kelly was interested in a medical career.
 What he wasn’t interested in was the lifestyle attached to the M.D. degree.
 “I wanted to treat patients, but I wanted free time for myself, too,” he said.
 “I didn’t want to be 30 or 35 before I got on my feet — and then still have a lot of loans to pay back.”

 Calls to lower doctor pay, like the one found in Matt Ygleasias’s “We pay our doctors way too much,” are likely to grow louder.
 Note that I’m not taking a moral or economic stance on whether physician pay should be higher or lower: I’m arguing that the pressure on doctors’ pay is likely to increase because of fundamental forces on healthcare.

-One friend, who read this and who is a medical resident, simply said that she “didn’t realize that I was looking for nursing.”
+One medical resident friend read a draft of this essay and simply said that she “didn’t realize that I was looking for nursing.”
 Or being PA.
 She hated her third year of medical school, as most med students do, and got shafted in her residency—which she effectively can’t leave.
 Adam Kelly is right: more people should realize what “the lifestyle attached to an M.D. degree” means.